Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 - The outcome of this experiment must be scatter plot showing the shift of measured distances using beacons against the ground truth distances.

 - Tag was placed at each meter from 1 to 9.
 Distance between anchors is 131 cm.

+# 4 November, 2023

+First of all, we should prove the theory that data collected from beacons can be used as a Golden Standard (GS) or Ground Truth (GT), i.e. they correspond to the actual GS data showing the true distance, such as aruco markers or papers on the floor.

+To collect such data, we need to know that the data at the given time corresponds exactly to the GT data given by papers on the floor or Aruco markers.
+And the fewer preprocessing the recorded data involves the better and more precise the data analysis performed during the proof step is.
+There are several different methods how to record data from beacons: place a tag at different positions and use Aruco markers to show what the actual distance is.

+As an another example we can use a predefined template/plan consisting of different stages where each stage will show where each tag should be placed and place tags accordingly (plan can be a simple draft on the paper).
+To show that this is the time to measure the data there are many different methods that can be used, such as the use of a pause/continue button to stop/start recording when the environment should be prepared, or when it is ready to be recorded.

+Another example is to use some object which when appearing in the recorded video shows that this is the time to collect the data from beacons.
+This object can be anything such as simple white paper or some aruco marker.

+There are two types of data processing:

+1. Online
+2. Offline

+## Online

+There can be a single program combining data collection (beacon data as well as data from video) and data processing including further data analysis.
+It can be a multithreaded program where one thread is running server which communicates with beacons, and another thread is running stereo vision camera with people and mutual distance detection.
+In this case there is no need for, or it is not mandatory to have a synchronization, because once we get data from server we can immidiately compare it with the data collected from video at the given time.
+Data analysis then can compare the distnaces collected via beacons and via video.

+## Offline

+Offline method can be split into several separate parts or modules: Data Acquisition, Data processing, Analysis of processed data.
+As our main next step is to prove that the data collected from beacons can be used as GS data, data acquisition step may consist of collecting positions of / distances between beacons as well as collecting video frames from video stream but without immidiate processing.
+Those collected data may be used by other researchers as the base which they can rely on and design their own methods for distance calculation.

+As the next step, data from beacons that are making GS can be used as a reference system for several other methods used in video processing.
+For example, beacon data can be used to decide whether stereo vision method works good and computes the position of a person precisely.
+As another example, data collected from beacons may be used as annotations for machine learning model which then can predict the position of a person given a single camera video stream only.

+And as the last but not least step the processed video data given by the evaluated model can be compared with GS data collected via beacons in data analysis step.